PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Website-Orchestration.md

 ## Step 1 : Create the Copilot
 1. Head over to the Copilot Studio (https://copilotstudio.microsoft.com/) and **click on Create**.
 ![Create]({{ site.baseurl }}/images/01_CopilotUsingWebsites/1.png)
-2. It provides the option to start with a pre-existing copilot template or **create a new Copilot from scratch**, which is what we will be doing.
+2. It provides the option to start with a pre-existing copilot template or **create a new Copilot from scratch**.
 ![Start from Scratch]({{ site.baseurl }}/images/01_CopilotUsingWebsites/2.png)
 3. **Specify the Copilot Description** on the next page.
 ![Specify Description]({{ site.baseurl }}/images/01_CopilotUsingWebsites/4.png)